-Evidence that the legal environment affects contract complexity is given by Lerner and Schoar (2005), who studied 210 investments by private equity firms made in developing countries.
+Evidence that the legal environment affects contract complexity is given in Lerner and Shoar (2005), who studied 210 investments by private equity firms made in developing countries.
 They found a clear correlation between the legal environment and the contractual use of convertible preferred stock with covenants.
 When the legal environment is weak and contracts are hard to enforce, private equity firms tended to rely more on direct ownership stakes in firms rather than using more complex contracts, such as using convertible preferred stock.
 Moreover, they found that investments in firms operating in weak legal environments tended to have lower returns and valuations.
-This latter finding, that the legal environment can affect the success of investments, is also documented by Hazarika et al. (2009) for a larger sample of investments in a broader set of countries.
+This latter finding, that the legal environment can affect the success of investments, is also documented in Hazarika, Nahata and Tandon (2009) for a larger sample of investments in a broader set of countries.